Empire Interactive

 Empire Interactive was a British video game developer and publisher based in London.
-Founded in 1987 by Ian Higgins and Simon Jeffrey, it was acquired by Silverstar Holdings in 2006 and went out of business in 2009.
+Founded in 1987 by Ian Higgins and Simon Jeffrey, it was acquired by Silverstar Holdings in 2006 and collapsed in 2009.

 History

-Empire Interactive was established by Ian Higgins (chief executive officer) and Simon Jeffrey (managing director) in 1987.
+Empire Interactive was founded by Ian Higgins (chief executive officer) and Simon Jeffrey (managing director) in 1987.
 In November 2000, the company acquired development studio Razorworks.

 As well as full priced titles, Empire also had a budget range of titles, Xplosiv, for PC and PS2.
-Initially launched for PC in January 2000, Xplosiv published titles in Europe from third parties such as Sega and Microsoft.
-Later, in 2003 Empire launched titles for PS2.
+Initially launched for PC in January 2000, Xplosiv also published titles in Europe from third parties such as Sega and Microsoft.
+Later, in 2003, Empire began launching titles for PS2.

 In March 2002 Empire acquired music creation software eJay.
+The company sold internal development studio Strangelite, responsible for Starship Troopers (2005) and various PC ports of Sega games, to Rebellion Developments on 1 June 2006.